viamrobotics/docs/docs/viam/_index.md

 title: "Viam in 3 minutes"
 linkTitle: "Viam in 3 minutes"
 description: "Viam is a complete software platform that supports every step of your robot development lifecycle."
 metaDescription: "Viam is a complete software platform for robots.
-It runs on 64-bit Linux and macOS, and provides services for computer vision, motion planning, SLAM, data management, and ML.
-You can make use of Viam's robot components and extend its capabilities with community-contributed and custom resources."
+It runs on 64-bit Linux and macOS, and provides services for computer vision, motion planning, SLAM, data management, and machine learning.
+You can make use of Viam's pre-defined robot components and extend its capabilities with community-contributed and custom resources."
 weight: 10
 no_list: true
 type: docs